TRENT-OS/os_keystore_ram_fv/test/README.md

 have been created in `../googletest/build/lib`.

 ## Run the unit tests
-Assuming we are in the directory `keystore`:
+Assuming we are in the directory `test`:

 ```
 ./build